rapelh/fcmcp/README.md

 # fcmcp
 ## MCP for FreeCAD 1.0+

-A MCP server as addon for FreeCAD 1.0+ with SSE transport, based on https://github.com/modelcontextprotocol/python-sdk.
+A MCP server as addon for FreeCAD 1.0+ with Streamable HTTP transport, based on https://github.com/modelcontextprotocol/python-sdk.

 With ideas taken from:
 - https://github.com/neka-nat/freecad-mcp